mrazekthom/Prerovan/README.md

 # Prerovan
-Small information web for Prerov and vicinity
+Small information web for Přerov and vicinity